-- Progress: the past, what has been achieved already.
+- Progress: the past: what has been achieved already

-- Problems: what challenges have been encountered.
+- Problems: what challenges arose